Baking Science: How To Achieve Perfect Bakes

 • Equipped with a fan and exhaust system.

-• Provides even heating because it circulates air around the oven.
+• It provides even heating because it circulates air around the oven.

 • Allows food to bake more uniformly and often quicker.

-• Ideal for getting those crisp, evenly browned bakes, like cookies.
+• It’s ideal for getting those crisp, evenly browned bakes, like cookies.

-C. Cold vs. Room Temperature Ingredients: How They Affect the Outcome
+Cold vs. Room Temperature Ingredients: Should You Care?

-Now, ever wondered why some recipes call for room temperature ingredients, while others need cold ones?
+Have you ever wondered why some recipes need room-temperature ingredients while others need cold ones?

 But in other cases, like flaky pie crust or biscuits, you need cold fat.
 Here’s why:

-– Cold fat melts during baking, creating steam that puffs up the dough around it.
+– Cold fat melts during baking, creating steam that puffs the dough around it.

 – Results in irresistible, flaky layers.